bbalganjjm/natural_js/docs/implementation/m4-plan.md

 # Next action

-Wait for M3 to close and for the user to review and approve this M4 plan.
+M3 is complete.
+Wait for the user to review and approve this M4 plan.
 No M4 runtime or UI implementation is authorized by drafting this document.

 # Decisions